 Turkmenistan, which is located north of Iran and east of the Caspian Sea, is run by an autocratic dictatorship, so one of the biggest struggles the National Geographic team faced when embarking on this journey was simply getting permission to enter the country, a process that took Kourounis two years.

 Darvaza flaming gas crater at dawn.
 Light from the crater illuminates dust in the air above the crater.
 (Photo/George Kourounis)

 He compared the Turkmenistan government to that of North Korea's, and said he and his team were spied on for the duration of the trip, through bugged hotel phones, secret police officers posing as their drivers, and even men in trucks watching them from a distance with binoculars.

-Because of the government's strict nature, others who have tried to enter the Gates of Hell have been denied, and Kourounis stands as the only person to ever reached the bottom -- even holding a record in the Guinness Book of World Records for the accomplishment.
+Because of the government's strict nature, others who have tried to enter the Gates of Hell have been denied, and Kourounis stands as the only person to have ever reached the bottom -- even holding a record in the Guinness Book of World Records for the 2013 accomplishment.

 The Gates of Hell has since become the largest tourist attraction in Turkmenistan, and is now surrounded by fencing, bathrooms and campsites.
 When the National Geographic team went on the expedition, however, the crater was in a barren location, surrounded only by desert.

 "The place is so absolutely beautiful, I found it hypnotizing," Kourounis said. "[It's] this beacon of light, especially at night, it lights up the whole sky."

 For the latest weather news, check back on AccuWeather.com.
 Watch the AccuWeather Network on DIRECTV, Frontier, Spectrum, fuboTV, Philo, and Verizon Fios.
 AccuWeather Now is now available on your preferred streaming platform.Report a Typo